sonic2kk/steamtinkerlaunch/README.md

 <img align="left" width="64" height="64" src="https://github.com/frostworx/repo-assets/blob/master/pics/steamtinkerlaunch-logo_64px.png" alt="**SteamTinkerLaunch** (short **stl**) is a Linux wrapper tool for use with the Steam client">

-**SteamTinkerLaunch** (short **stl**) is a Linux wrapper tool for use with the Steam client which allows to customize and start tools and options for games quickly on the fly *(see [Features](#Features))*
+**SteamTinkerLaunch** (short **stl**) is a Linux wrapper tool for use with the Steam client which allows customizing and start tools and options for games quickly on the fly *(see [Features](#Features))*

-By using a versatile configuration structure it is both easy to setup and flexible.
+By using a versatile configuration structure it is both easy to set up and flexible.

 <li><a href="https://liberapay.com/frostworx"><img alt="Liberapay receives" src="http://img.shields.io/liberapay/receives/frostworx.svg?logo=liberapay"></a></li>